Champaign police investigating city's second homicide of 2022

-CHAMPAIGN — Police are investigating the apparent stabbing death of a man in west Champaign early Wednesday morning, the second homicide of the year.
+CHAMPAIGN — Police are investigating the apparent stabbing death of a man early Wednesday morning in west Champaign, the city's second homicide of the year.

 An arrest has been made.